senchalabs/docs-i18n/guides/dataview/README.md

         itemTpl: '<img src="{profile_image_url}" /><h2>{from_user}</h2><p>{text}</p>'
     });

-The {@link Ext.dataview.DataView DataView} no longer has hard coded data, instead we've provided a {@link Ext.data.proxy.Proxy Proxy}, which fetches the data for us.
-In this case we used a JSON-P proxy so that we can load from Twitter's JSON-P search API.
-We also specified the fields present for each tweet, and used Store's {@link Ext.data.Store#autoLoad autoLoad} configuration to load automatically.
-Finally, we configured a Reader to decode the response from Twitter, telling it to expect JSON and that the tweets can be found in the 'results' part of the JSON response.
+In this example, the {@link Ext.dataview.DataView DataView} no longer contains data items, instead we have provided a {@link Ext.data.proxy.Proxy Proxy}, which fetches the data.
+In this case we used a JSON-P proxy that loads data using Twitter's JSON-P search API.
+We also specified the fields present for each tweet, and used Store's {@link Ext.data.Store#autoLoad autoLoad} configuration to load the data automatically.
+Finally, we configured a Reader to decode the response from Twitter, indicating it to expect JSON and that the tweets are found in the 'results' part of the JSON response.

-The last thing we did is update our template to render the image, twitter username and message.
-All we need to do now is add a little CSS to style the list the way we want it...
+As the last operation we updated the template to render the image, the twitter username and the message.
+Finally, all that is still required is adding some CSS to style the list as desired.

 ## Styling a DataView

-You may have realized by now that although our {@link Ext.dataview.DataView DataView} is displaying data from our {@link Ext.data.Store Store}, it doesn't have any default styling.
-This is by design, but adding custom CSS is very simple. {@link Ext.dataview.DataView DataView} has two configurations so you can target your custom CSS to your view: {@link Ext.dataview.DataView#baseCls baseCls} and {@link Ext.dataview.DataView#itemCls itemCls}. {@link Ext.dataview.DataView#baseCls baseCls} is used to add a `className` around the outer element of the {@link Ext.dataview.DataView DataView}.
+You may have realized by now that although our {@link Ext.dataview.DataView DataView} is displaying data from our {@link Ext.data.Store Store}, it does not have any default styling.
+The lack of default styling is by design, but adding custom CSS is very simple. {@link Ext.dataview.DataView DataView} has two configurations that support targeting your custom CSS to the view: {@link Ext.dataview.DataView#baseCls baseCls} and {@link Ext.dataview.DataView#itemCls itemCls}. {@link Ext.dataview.DataView#baseCls baseCls} is used to add a `className` around the outer element of the {@link Ext.dataview.DataView DataView}.
 The {@link Ext.dataview.DataView#itemCls itemCls} you provide is added onto each item that is rendered into our {@link Ext.dataview.DataView DataView}.

-If you do *not* specify a {@link Ext.dataview.DataView#itemCls itemCls}, it will automatically take the {@link Ext.dataview.DataView#baseCls baseCls} configuration (which defaults to `x-dataview`) and prepend `-item`.
-So each item would have a className of `x-dataview-item`.
+If you do *not* specify an {@link Ext.dataview.DataView#itemCls itemCls}, it automatically takes the {@link Ext.dataview.DataView#baseCls baseCls} configuration (which defaults to `x-dataview`) and prepends `-item` to it.
+As a result, each item will have a className of `x-dataview-item`.

-But we before we add that configuration, we need to create our custom CSS.
-Here is a simple example below:
+Before adding the configuration, we need to create the custom CSS shown in the following example:

     .my-dataview-item {
         background: #ddd;